sesubra/AspenTech/README.md

 ##Grams Converter

 #####Assumptions
+List of assumptions made in this project

-    1. Periodic table details will be read from a file named `periodicTable.json` from the same folder as the executable
+    * Periodic table details will be read from a file named `periodicTable.json` from the same folder as the executable
-	2. User's input will be read from a file named `userInput.json` from the same folder as the executable
+	* User's input will be read from a file named `userInput.json` from the same folder as the executable
-	3. No UI is needed or this program
+	* No UI is needed or this program

 #####Program Operation
 	- Program will calculate the total weight of the components specified in the `userInput.json` file and will terminate.
 Single use.